-If the complainant does exercise his/her right to stage 3 and informs the Agency (in writing and within 28 days of completion of stage 2) that he/she is dissatisfied, the matter should be referred to a complaints panel, where he/she may be able to have their complaint considered.
+If the complainant does exercise his/her right to stage 3 and informs the Agency (in writing and within 28 days of completion of the stage 2 response) that he/she is dissatisfied, the matter should be referred to a complaints panel, where he/she may be able to have their complaint considered.
 The panel should include an independent person (who may not necessarily be the same person who acted as an independent person at the first stage).
 Within 24 hours of the panel meeting their recommendations and their reasons for reaching such recommendations should be sent to:

-- a) The Directors of Capstone SW - b) The complainant - c) The (original) independent person, if different from the independent person on the panel - d) Any other person whom the agency considers has sufficient interest in the case (e.g. the Local Authority)
+- a) The Directors of Capstone North

+- b) The complainant

+- c) The (original) independent person, if different from the independent person on the panel

+- d) Any other person whom the agency considers has sufficient interest in the case (e.g. the Local Authority)

+- e) The Fostering Panel where appropriate